 Discussion: Established residential neighborhoods are the foundation of the community.
-They provide a sense of well-being for local residents and enhance the stability of the entire City.
-Single family neighborhoods should be protected from negative impacts of conflicting or inappropriate nearby land uses.
+They provide a sense of well-being for residents and enhance the stability of the entire City.

+Single-family neighborhoods should be protected from negative impacts of conflicting or inappropriate nearby land uses.

-Greater residential density and building height should be allowed in existing commercial mixed use and multifamily areas along or close to major arterial and transit routes, for example 19th Street and Mildred Street, to accommodate expected population and employment growth.
+Implement form-based codes and mixed-use zoning to achieve increased residential density in mixed-use and multifamily areas near arterials and transit routes, for example the 19th and Mildred area, to accommodate expected population and employment growth.

 Discussion: Puget Sound Regional Council projections anticipate a significant amount of growth occurring through Fircrest's 2035 planning horizon, and the Pierce County Regional Council has allocated a comparable amount of population and housing growth for 2030.
-To protect the character of existing single family neighborhoods from increased, and incompatible, infill development, to provide greater housing choice, and to encourage the use of alternative transportation modes, housing units needed to accommodate the allocated growth targets should be located primarily in the Mildred and 19th Street areas where multi-family housing is already established and allowed to expand and where mixed use development will be encouraged.
+To protect the character of existing single-family neighborhoods from increased, and incompatible, infill development, to provide greater housing choice, and to encourage the use of alternative transportation modes, housing units needed to accommodate the allocated growth targets should be located primarily in the 19th and Mildred area where multi-family housing is already established and mixed-use development is strongly encouraged.